rapyuta-robotics/UE_tools/README.md

 - only works with ROS2 message interface (in particular, ROS had built-in data types, such as `time`, defined in libraries and ROS2 now implements those as messages)
 - code generation for nested arrays in messages is not supported
 - currently it has only been tested with messages used in RR projects
+- not all types are supported in UE4 Blueprint (e.g. `double`): `get_types_cpp` does the check, however it is currently checking against a list of unsupported types that have been encountered (and there's more that are not checked against, so if the code fails compilation due to this problem, the type in question should be currently be added to the list).
+The alternative, and better implementation, would check for supported types (but must be careful with various aliases, like `int` and `int32`

 ### Improvements
 - use object oriented python